Efficient Cross-Validation for Sparse Linear Regression: Introduction

 The modern era of hyperparameter selection strategies was ushered in by the increasing prominence of deep learning methods in applications from voice recognition to drug discovery \citep[see][for a review]{lecun2015deep}.
-The volume of data available and number of hyperparameters needing selection challenged the aforementioned methods and led to new techniques, including evolutionary strategies , Bayesian optimization techniques \citep{ frazier2018tutorial} and bandit methods \cite{falkner2018bohb}.
-However, in sparse regression problems where we aim to optimize two hyperparameters, these methods are isomorphic to grid or random search.
-Further, none of these approaches provide locally optimal hyperparameter combinations with respect to a LOOCV metric, which suggests there is room for improvement upon the state-of-the-art in sparse regression.
+The volume of data available and {the} number of hyperparameters {to be selected have} challenged the aforementioned methods and led to new techniques, including evolutionary strategies , Bayesian optimization techniques \citep{ frazier2018tutorial} and bandit methods \citep{falkner2018bohb}.
+However, in sparse regression problems where we aim to optimize two hyperparameters, these methods are {effectively equivalent} to grid or random search.
+Further, none of these approaches provide locally optimal hyperparameter combinations with respect to {the LOOCV error}, which suggests there is room for improvement upon the state-of-the-art in sparse regression.

-{We point out that current approaches for hyperparameter selection are similar to existing methods for multi-objective mixed-integer optimization.
+We point out that current approaches for hyperparameter selection are similar to existing methods for multi-objective mixed-integer optimization.
 While there has been recent progress in improving multi-objective algorithms for mixed-integer linear programs \citep{lokman2013finding,stidsen2014branch}, a direct application of these methods might be unnecessarily expensive.
-Indeed, these approaches seek to compute the efficient frontier \citep{boland2015criterion,boland2015criterion2} (i.e., solve problems for all possible values of the regularization parameter), whereas we are interested in only the combination of parameters that optimize a well-defined metric (e.g., \ag{the cross-validation error}). }
+Indeed, these approaches seek to compute the efficient frontier \citep{boland2015criterion,boland2015criterion2}{, i.e.,} solving problems for all possible values of the regularization parameter.
+In contrast, we are interested in only the combination of parameters that optimize a well-defined metric (e.g., \ag{the cross-validation error}). }

 \paragraph{Bilevel Optimization for Hyperparameter Selection:} In a complementary direction, several authors have proposed selecting hyperparameters via bilevel optimization \citep[see][for a general theory]{beck2021gentle}, since \cite{bennett2006model} recognized that cross-validation is a special case of bilevel optimization.
 Therefore, {in principle, we could} minimize the {cross-validation} error in sparse regression by invoking bilevel techniques.
 Unfortunately, this approach seems intractable in both theory and practice \citep[][]{ben1990computational, hansen1992new}.
 Indeed, standard bilevel approaches such as dualizing the lower-level problem are challenging to apply in our context because our lower-level problems are non-convex and cannot easily be dualized.